UNICORE-EU/uftp-docs/source/admin-docs/uftpd/uftpd-manual.rst

 	$ uftp ls -u username:password https://localhost:9000/rest/auth/TEST:/home

-All performance tests are also performed using the UFTP client.
+Performance tests can also be performed using the UFTP client.
-For performance measurements, use ``/dev/null`` as the data sink and ``/dev/zero`` as the data source, as described in :ref:`performance testing <uftpc-performance>`.
+For performance measurements, it is simplest to use ``/dev/null`` as the data sink and ``/dev/zero`` as the data source, as described in :ref:`performance testing <uftpc-performance>`.
-For example to transfer 10 gigabytes of zeros from the remote server:
+For example, to transfer 10 gigabytes of zeros from the remote server:

 .. code:: console

-	$ uftp cp -u username:password -B 0-10G https://localhost:9000/rest/auth/TEST:/dev/zero /dev/null
+	$ uftp cp -u username:password -B 0-10G -D https://localhost:9000/rest/auth/TEST:/dev/zero /dev/null

 .. raw:: html

    <hr>